-Contingent labour is defined as a person who works for a buyer (eg government agency) but is paid by a supplier (eg recruitment agency).
+Contingent labour is defined as a person who works for a buyer (for example, a government agency) but is paid by a supplier (a recruitment agency).
 The contingent worker is not on the government’s payroll.

 The Contingent Workforce Scheme:

 - has the advantage of not ‘locking-up’ a market, with new suppliers being able to register at any time.
-This provides government buyers with immediate access to panels of expert suppliers
+This gives buyers with immediate access to panels of expert suppliers.

-- allows flexible arrangements including provision for adding new categories (buyers) and role types (suppliers)
+- allows flexible arrangements, including adding new categories (buyers) and role types (suppliers)

 - reduces the professional indemnity and public liability insurance requirements of suppliers from $20 million to $5 million, other than transport where specific insurances apply.

 The scheme makes it easier for all suppliers to do business with government buyers, including improving access by small to medium enterprises (SMEs) to government goods and services procurement and assisting in reducing red tape.

 The scheme encourages small and medium businesses to apply by allowing application by category and by region.

 Under Procurement Board Direction 2019-04 this scheme is mandatory.